1995 Armenian parliamentary election

 Parliamentary elections were held in Armenia on 5 July 1995, with a second round on 29 July.
 There were 150 constituency seats and 40 elected on a national basis using proportional representation.
 The result was a victory for the Republic Bloc (an alliance of the Pan-Armenian National Movement, Democratic Liberal Party, Christian Democratic Union and the Republican Party of Armenia), which won 88 of the 190 seats.
 Overall voter turnout was 54.3%.
-Following the election, the Republic Bloc and the Shamiram party formed a coalition government.
+Following the election, the Republic Bloc and the Shamiram party (sometimes described as a feminist systemic opposition party controlled by Vano Siradeghyan) formed a coalition government.